 Salzburg: Organic ice-cream

-A few steps away, back in Linzer Gasse, you'll find the Salzburg branch of Eis-Greissler, a Kulmbach-based organic dairy farm producing their ice-cream from the milk of their own cows, often scented with organic spices from the Sonnentor farms (which by coincidence, have a shop next door).
+A few steps away, directly located in Linzergasse, you'll find the Salzburg branch of Eis-Greissler, a Kulmbach-based organic dairy farm producing their ice-cream from the milk of their own cows, often scented with organic spices from the Sonnentor farms (which by coincidence, have a shop next door).
 Unfortunately the shop is closed during the entire cold season.

 Ceased to exist